Adam Smith: Later years

-In 1766, Henry Scott's younger brother died in Paris, and Smith's tour as a tutor ended shortly thereafter.
+In 1766 Henry Scott's younger brother died in Paris, and Smith's tour as a tutor ended shortly thereafter.
 Smith returned home that year to Kirkcaldy, and he devoted much of the next decade to writing his magnum opus.
 There, he befriended Henry Moyes, a young blind man who showed precocious aptitude.
 Smith secured the patronage of David Hume and Thomas Reid in the young man's education.
-In May 1773, Smith was elected fellow of the Royal Society of London, and was elected a member of the Literary Club in 1775.
+In May 1767 Smith was elected fellow of the Royal Society of London, and was elected a member of the Literary Club in 1775.
 The Wealth of Nations was published in 1776 and was an instant success, selling out its first edition in only six months.

-In 1778, Smith was appointed to a post as commissioner of customs in Scotland and went to live with his mother (who died in 1784) in Panmure House in Edinburgh's Canongate.
+In 1778 Smith was appointed to a post as commissioner of customs in Scotland and went to live with his mother (who died in 1784) in Panmure House in the Canongate in Edinburgh.
 Five years later, as a member of the Philosophical Society of Edinburgh when it received its royal charter, he automatically became one of the founding members of the Royal Society of Edinburgh.
-From 1787 to 1789, he occupied the honorary position of Lord Rector of the University of Glasgow.
+From 1787 to 1789 he occupied the honorary position of Lord Rector of the University of Glasgow.